010001000100000101000001/fightvault/README.md

 - **Acceptance criteria 1:** A comment form is available on each post detail page.
 - **Acceptance criteria 2:** Comments are displayed below the post in a threaded format.
+- **Acceptance criteria 3** Given more than one comment, there is a conversation thread.
+- **Acceptance criteria 4** Comments need to be approved by an admin before they are visible to other users.
+- **Acceptance criteria 5** A success message is generated to let the user know their comment was submitted for approval.

 **As an Admin, I can manage user comments so that I can moderate content on the site.**